About this site

 3. Ask for feedback and know how to take criticism.
 Not all criticism needs to be considered, but on the other hand people may give you the wrong reasons why they didn't like something - find out the right reasons through discussion.

 4. Be passionate about your work when you're creating it, but separate yourself from it when you're taking criticism.
-People are critiquing your work, not you as a person.
+People are critiquing your work, not you as a person (most of the time).
 Taking breaks and coming back to your stuff with a fresh mind really helps in finding faults in it yourself.

 5. Make contacts everywhere!
 The only jobs I've ever gotten in game making were thanks to friends and teachers who saw my hobby work and remembered me when they were hiring for their companies later.
 I've never gotten a job by applying for it myself.